distributed-system-analysis/pbench/docs/Agent/installation/index.rst

 Installation
 =========================

-Choose any one approach to setup `Pbench Agent` on our host.
+Choose any one of the following approaches to setup `Pbench Agent`

 .. toctree::
    :maxdepth: 2